ctfpilot/ctfp/README.md

 Challenges are deployed and managed through Git repositories, with configurations defined in challenge definition files.
 Use the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template) for challenge development.

 Per default, the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) deployment templates use taints to control which nodes challenge instances are scheduled on.
-Therefore, the cluster must have at least one node with the taint `cluster.ctfpilot.com/node=scaler:PreferNoSchedule` if using Instanced challenges, to ensure challenge instances are properly scheduled.
+Therefore, the cluster must have at least one node with the taint `cluster.ctfpilot.com/node=scaler:PreferNoSchedule` if using Instanced challenges, to ensure challenge instances are properly scheduled and deployed.

 ### Challenge deployment